TyrfingMjolnir/EnsembleBergselven/README.md

   - Symphony of Destruction
 - Ozzy - Crazy Train
 - Helloween - Walls of Jericho
+- Savatage
-- Savatage - White Witch
+  - White Witch
-- Savatage - Hall of the Mountain King
+  - Hall of the Mountain King
 - Rainbow
   - Man on the Silver Mountain
   - Temple of the King